gorkafraga/guidesbook/2-Analysis/GUIDE_MachineLearning.md

 The L<sub>1</sub> ( *Lasso regression*) penality, on the other hand, imposes sparsity on the weights: that is a strong regularization means that the weight maps are mostly comprised of zero voxels (in fMRI)

 ##### Parameter tunning
 Neuroimaging publication often do not discuss their choice of decoder hyper-parameters.
-Other stuate that they use the 'default' value (e.g., C = 1 for SVMs.
+Other state that they use the 'default' value (e.g., C = 1 for SVMs.
 Standard ML practice favors setting them by nested cross-validation.
 For *non-sparse* L<sub>2</sub> penalized models the amount of regularization often does not strongly influence the weight maps of the decoder

 ## Implementation